Michael Lorenz (musicologist)

-Michael Lorenz (born 18 July 1958) is an Austrian musicologist, music teacher, musician, chess historian and photographer, noted as a Mozart scholar and for his archival work combining music history and genealogical research.
+Michael Lorenz (born 18 July 1958) is an Austrian musicologist, noted as a Mozart scholar and for his archival work combining music history and genealogical research.

 Career

-Born in Vienna, Lorenz studied cello and oboe at the University of Music and Performing Arts Vienna where he obtained his diploma in 1990, and musicology at the University of Vienna with a PhD in 2001.
-From 2001 to 2005 he served as chair of the International Franz Schubert Institute.
+Born in Vienna, Lorenz studied cello and oboe at the University of Music and Performing Arts Vienna, where he obtained his diploma in 1990, and musicology at the University of Vienna with a PhD in 2001.
+From 2001 to 2005 he was chair of the International Franz Schubert Institute.
 Lorenz has received grants from the Jubilee Foundation of Oesterreichische Nationalbank, the Austrian Science Fund and the Music & Letters Trust.
 After having worked with the Esterházy Foundation, he is currently doing research based on a grant from the Jubilee Foundation of city of Vienna.
-In 2014 and 2016 he was employed as lecturer at the Institute of Musicology at the University of Vienna.
+In 2014 and 2016 he was employed as a lecturer at the Institute of Musicology at the University of Vienna.